brettkromkamp/awesome-knowledge-management/README.md

 - [Znote](https://znote.io) - A productivity-focused note-taking app designed for doers to create notes with actionable steps.
 - [samarbeid](https://www.samarbeid.org/) - An open source collaboration tool for non-technical teams that helps to manage all workflows, documents, data and chats in a networked space.

+- [Burn 451](https://www.burn451.cloud) - An AI-powered reading tool that deletes what you never read and curates what you do.
+Editorial vaults for AI thought leaders (Karpathy, Simon Willison, Paul Graham, Naval Ravikant) plus hub concept pages on agentic engineering and vibe coding. [#opensource](https://github.com/Fisher521/killmybookmark)

 ## Semantic Web and RDF Ecosystem

 - [Apache Jena](https://jena.apache.org/) - Open-source Java framework for building RDF-based semantic web and linked data applications.